buditanrim/buditanrim.github.io/_posts/2020-07-05-low-ux-maturity.md

 What does it takes to influence the mindset of human-centered, at scale?

 I don't have an answer now.
 But it's an exciting question to solve.

+*P.S I'm looking (hiring) a senior researcher to help my team strategize and help the company to build better practice for lower-middle income.*